sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## GitHub Action

-- *I get the following problem on the migration - it was because I was using tracker-database that was created in the previous cohort.
+- *I get the following problem on the migration: it was because I was using tracker-database that was created in the previous cohort.

   ```
   Flyway Community Edition 5.2.1 by Boxfuse
   Database: jdbc:mysql://127.0.0.1:63306/ad_a3d2568a1752d06 (MySQL 5.5)
   ERROR: Validate failed: Migration checksum mismatch for migration version 1
   -> Applied to database : 1338248810
   -> Resolved locally    : -1395297860
   Closing tunnel
   ##[error]Process completed with exit code 1.
   ```

 ## Slack channel tips